QR3.7.1 The Curious Case of Quantum Spin

 3. Observation.
 Observing a processing wave on one path lets the other occur without interference, so the outcome probability is the simple sum of the alternatives, i.e. the interference is lost

-QR3.5.2 Quantum Waves Restart
+QR3.5.2 Quantum Collapse

 If a photon is a spread-out wave, as quantum theory says, how can it arrive at a point?
 A wave should hit a barrier as a smear, but a photon hits a screen as a dot instead.
 Radio waves are many meters long, so they should take time to arrive, even at light speed, but they don’t.
 If they did, in the delay between a wave front’s first hit and the rest arriving, the tail could hit something else.
 One photon could hit twice, but it never does!
-Physical waves deliver their energy over time and space, but a quantum wave delivers all its energy at a point?
+Physical waves deliver their energy over time and space, but a quantum wave delivers all its energy instantly at a point, which is strange.
 As Walker says:

 How can electromagnetic energy spread out like a wave … still be deposited all in one neat package when the light is absorbed?(Walker, 2000), p43.